-It's been a few weeks since Final Fantasy VII Remake Intergrade dropped on PS5, giving us an enhanced version of last year's RPG alongside the Yuffie DLC.
+It's been a few weeks since Final Fantasy 7 Remake Intergrade dropped on PS5, giving us an enhanced version of last year's RPG alongside the Yuffie DLC.
 Understandably then, Square Enix has opened up about Remake's development.

 While primarily discussing the Honey Bee Inn scene, Co-Director Motomu Toriyama gave us a fresh insight into Part 2's development.
-Speaking within an interview on the Square Enix website, Toriyama discussed the future of VII Remake and potential changes to the established plot.
+Speaking within an interview on the Square Enix website, Toriyama discussed the future of 7 Remake and potential changes to the established plot.

 What those changes entail remains unknown, though VII Remake certainly surprised fans last year with its interpretation of the source material.
 Specifically, Toriyama advised: